top of page

 Muuto Miko Shelving System.

-“Anchoring hardware is included and fitted as per the toppling furniture standard”—coupled with an indemnity clause and provision for evidence (photos, labels, manuals).
+Your agreements with cabinet makers, upholsterers, and installers must clearly state: “Anchoring hardware is included and fitted as per the toppling furniture standard.”
+This should be coupled with an indemnity clause and provision for evidence, such as photos, labels, and manuals.
 That way, if someone fails to do the job properly, your liability stays protected.

+If you’re working with cabinet makers, upholsterers, or installers, it may be time to revisit your agreements.
 Don’t write this off as minor red tape.
-The ACCC can issue fines up to $50 million, or up to 30% of turnover, plus recalls or even corporate disqualification.
+The ACCC can issue fines up to $50 million or up to 30% of turnover, plus recalls or even corporate disqualification.
 For a designer, reputational damage could be far more serious than a big fine.

+Equally, your agreements with cabinet makers, upholsterers, installers, or any supplier need to address compliance with these new standards.
 The exact wording is best provided by a legal professional, but having clear language about responsibility can protect you—especially if a contractor forgets to anchor or skips a step.

 JUNE EOFY SALE OFFER

-For a limited time, TDC and Sharon Givoni are offering a 20% discount off our TDC Contract Set which will include new terms relating to the Toppling Furniture Laws covered in this article.
+For a limited time, TDC and Sharon Givoni are offering a 20% discount off our TDC Contract Set, which will include new terms relating to the Toppling Furniture Laws covered in this article.

 Until 30th June, you can purchase the Contract Set, including the Comprehensive Contract and the Abridged Contract, for $1,792 (inc GST).